 Ensuring we make time to read as adults

 Certainly, in our hectic, modern lives, it is easy to fall out of a regular reading habit and even easier to forget just how enjoyable reading is.
-Social media isn't necessarily just for the teenagers in our lives and many adults also find it hard to put down their phones in favour of picking up their book.
+Social media isn't necessarily just for teenagers and many adults also find it hard to put down their phones in favour of picking up a book.

 Do you remember when you last dedicated time to reading a book?

-A quarter of those involved in the survey said they would read more if they were given recommendations from friends and family, emphasising the need for avid readers to share their book knowledge and recommendations with loved ones so they too understand the joys and pleasures of reading.
+A quarter of those involved in the survey said they would read more if they were given recommendations from friends and family, emphasising the need for avid readers to share their book knowledge and recommendations with loved ones.

-Many of us wish we could read more highlighted by the fact that we often exaggerate the volume and frequency in which we read; the study revealed two out of five of us (41%) are happy to stretch the truth when it comes to what or how much we've read, with the millennial generation most likely to lie about their reading habits, when in fact they have only watched the film adaption.
+Many of us wish we could read more, and the study found that we will often exaggerate the volume and frequency with which we read.
+Two out of five of us (41%) are happy to stretch the truth when it comes to what or how much we've read.
+Millennials were found to be most likely to lie about their reading habits, saying they've read the book when in fact they've only watched the film adaption.

 Reading can relieve stress

-Whilst reading, you have to concentrate on the words on the page and the plot and the distraction of being taken into a literary world eases the tensions in your muscles and in your mind.
+Whilst reading, you have to concentrate on the words on the page.
+The distraction of being drawn into a literary world has been shown to ease the tensions in your muscles and in your mind.